Polling district, polling place and polling station review 2023

 For more information,

 For more information on the proposals, including interactive maps and details of how to respond to the consultation, visit Have your say on a new political map for Essex County Council | LGBCE

 Review of UK Parliamentary Constituencies

 The Boundary Commission for England has been carrying out a review of the Parliamentary Constituencies.
-Public consultation on the 2023 Review has now closed and they are analysing the feedback received during the final consultation.

-Their final recommendations will be sent to Parliament by 1 July 2023 and will also be published on their website during the summer.
 You can view the proposals and general information about the 2023 Boundary Review.